SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 X is the degree to which an assessment process or device important for what it excludes.
 (Smith _et al_., 1986).
 X is the degree to which an assessment process or device the most precise produced so far.
 (Smith _et al_., 1986).

-## Defining Terms
+## Introductory phrases:

-> Introductory phrases:
+↑ Defining Terms

 It is necessary here to clarify exactly what is meant by ...
 This shows a need to be explicit about exactly what is meant by the word X.
 X is a term frequently used in the literature, but to date there is no consensus about ...
 There is a degree of uncertainty around the terminology in ...

-## Defining Terms
+## Simple three-part definitions

-> Simple three-part definitions
+↑ Defining Terms

 A university is an institution where knowledge is produced and passed on to others Social Economics may be defined as the branch of economics [which is] concerned with the measurement causes and consequences of social problems.
 Research may be defined as a systematic process which consists of three elements or components: (1) a question, problem, or hypothesis, (2) data, and (3) analysis and interpretation of data.
 Braille is a system of touch reading and writing for blind people in which raised dots on paper represent the letters of the alphabet.

-## Defining Terms
+## General meanings or application of meanings

-> General meanings or application of meanings
+↑ Defining Terms

 The term X refers to ...
 The term X encompasses A), B), and C).